๐Ÿ“Š ECONPLEX

 CommodityBRENT

-Brent crude is the international benchmark oil price, representing roughly two-thirds of global crude oil trading.
-Named after the Brent oilfield in the North Sea, it is traded on the Intercontinental Exchange (ICE).
+Brent crude is the international benchmark oil price, representing roughly two-thirds of the world's physical crude oil trading.
+Named after the Brent oilfield in the UK North Sea (discovered in 1971), it is traded on the Intercontinental Exchange (ICE) in London.
+Despite the original Brent field's decline, the benchmark now represents a basket of five North Sea crude streams: Brent, Forties, Oseberg, Ekofisk, and Troll (collectively known as "BFOET").

 Why It Matters